School of Geography, Planning, and Spatial Sciences

 What Careers relate to Geography, Planning, and Spatial Sciences?

-Geography, Planning, and Spatial Sciences offers professionally accredited programs in planning and surveying, as well as undergraduate majors in the Bachelor of Arts and the Bachelor of Science, and degrees in Natural Environment and Wilderness Studies, Environmental Management, and Protected Area Planning.
+Geography, Planning, and Spatial Sciences offers professionally accredited programs in planning and surveying, as well as undergraduate majors in the Bachelor of Arts and the Bachelor of Science, and degrees in Natural Environment and Conservation, Environmental Management, and Protected Area Planning.
 Graduates from Geography, Planning, and Spatial Sciences programs are in-demand professionally around the world.
 Career destinations for graduates include:

 - Spatial analyst